 East Germany is helping to bring technology to the formerly backward rural economy of Mozambique.?

-East Germany is helping to bring technology to the formerly backward rural economy of Mozambique.
+Background: East Germany is helping to bring technology to the formerly backward rural economy of Mozambique.
 One of the devices used to promote farming efficiency is a radio-telephone network.

 SYNOPSIS: Maputo, well south of the equator, may have been thought an unlikely place to find three young radio technicians from east Germany.
 But Willie Wolf, Norbert Heizer and Lothar Winzer are used to working on aerials at great heights.
 They are helping to give southern Mozambique a VHF (Very High Frequency) radio network, which the authorities say will improve the agricultural economy.